What opportunities does being part of Ormiston Academies Trust (OAT) bring?

 We have no plans to change existing arrangements.
 Were such plans envisaged, they would be consulted upon with recognised trade unions as would be the case in any school.

 Will maternity rights be protected under TUPE?

 Yes, the terms in your individual contract of employment/maternity pay policy will transfer.

 Will existing staff transfer to the academy on existing terms and conditions?

 For staff who TUPE across, how long do the terms and conditions remain the same?

 There is no defined time limit for TUPE protection.
-It is not OAT’s intention to alter any terms and conditions, should the need arise in the future, any changes would be managed through the appropriate process of consultation.
+It is not OAT’s intention to alter any individual terms and conditions, should the need arise in the future, any changes would be managed through the appropriate process of consultation.